 “… a life-altering experience!”

-Our home base for 13 days is Bratislava, just an hour’s boat ride down the Danube from Vienna.
-One of the crown jewels of the Austrian empire it boasts a rich cultural history; Bartok grew up there, Liszt played his first public recital there and the prodigy Mozart performed there at age 6.
-While visiting the city to supervise a performance of his Missa Solemnis in its gothic cathedral, Beethoven fell in love with Babette Keglevich, the daughter of his host.
+Our home base is Bratislava, just an hour’s boat ride down the Danube from Vienna.
+One of the crown jewels of the Austrian empire it boasts a rich cultural history which includes Haydn, Mozart, Beethoven, Liszt, Hummel and Bartok.
+(More about that later.)
 The rich 18th century architecture of Bratislava is hardly distinguishable from the Vienna of empress Maria Theresa.

-What sets our Academy apart from all others is the curriculum of multiple orchestra rehearsals and performance opportunities offered to each participant.
-Only through these intensive experiences can soloists learn how to integrate their solo part with the varied timbres and personalities of a live orchestra.
-Far removed from the monolithic world of the all-conquering 19th century romantic virtuoso, the classical concerti of 18th century Vienna are about the interaction of equals, not unlike singers on the operatic stage.
-In that spirit, our soloists re-discover the composer’s intentions, allowing the audience to experience something genuinely vital, creative, and fresh from the source.
-Only by the honesty and humility of this approach can the classical arts touch the future and remain relevant to our humanity.
+What sets our Academy apart from all others is an unmatched curriculum of multiple orchestra rehearsals and performance opportunities offered each participant.
+Only through such intense experiences can soloists learn how to integrate the often narrow perspective of a soloist into a narrative with the varied timbres and personalities that only a live orchestra can bring.
+Far removed from the monolithic world of the all-conquering 19th century romantic virtuoso, classical concerti offer a kaleidoscopic glimpse of 18th century life, where characters interact as equals, not unlike singers on the operatic stage.
+In that spirit, our soloists begin to re-think the composer’s intentions, allowing the audience to experience something genuinely vital, creative, and fresh from the source.
+Only by the honesty and humility of this approach, e pluribus unum, can the classical arts touch the future and remain relevant to our humanity.

 Robert Ward, Artistic Director